When to use paginated reports in Power BI

 - Dynamic layout: You can produce highly responsive layouts by setting many report properties to use VB.NET expressions.
 Expressions have access to many core .NET Framework libraries.

 - Render-specific layout: You can use expressions to modify the report layout based on the rendering format applied.
-For example, you can design the report to disable toggling visibility (to achieve drill down and drill up) when it's rendered using a non-interactive format, like PDF.
+For example, you can design the report to disable toggling visibility (to drill down and drill up) when it's rendered using a non-interactive format, like PDF.

 - Native queries: You don't need to first develop a Power BI dataset.
 It's possible to author native queries (or use stored procedures) for any supported data source.
 Queries can include parameterization.